pyprajwal/AZ104-PROJECTS/clouduploader/cloudup.md

     `Do you want to generate the link for example.txt (y/n): y`

-    If you choose `y`, the script will display the shareable link.
+    If you choose `y`, the script will generate the shareable link.

 2.  **Listing Blobs**